 About the ACED toolkit

-The toolkit, when completed, will contain the tools described above.
-They are designed to provide guidance to workers with episodic disabilities, as well as their employers, managers, supervisors, disability managers and human resources personnel.
+The ACED Toolkit is the heart of this project.
+It is designed to provide guidance to workers with episodic disabilities, as well as their employers, managers, supervisors, disability managers and human resources personnel, to address two main workplace challenges for people with chronic, episodic health conditions:

-JDAPT, the Job Demands and Accommodation Planning Tool
+JDAPT: the Job Demands and Accommodation Planning Tool

 The JDAPT asks people to think about the demands of a job and how they relate to episodic health conditions in four key areas: